Barnsley Virtual School

 - advise your designated teacher on the best way to help you

-- work with your school, social worker, and IRO to plan the best education pathway for you.
+- work with your school, social worker, and Independent Reviewing Officer(IRO) to plan the best education pathway for you.